 School Response

-Those appeals that are not rejected at sifting and review stage will be sent to Schools for a response.
+Those appeals that are not rejected at sifting and review stage will be sent to the relevant Schools for a response to be provided on the Queen's Portal.

-All School responses must be returned to the Appeals and Complaints Team by the deadline specified by email.
+All School responses must be returned to the Appeals, Conduct and Complaints Team by the deadline specified by email.

-To avoid any confusion, a School response should be factual and should clearly outline the Board of Examiners decision, provide a response to the grounds of appeal and address any other issues raised by the student.
-Evidence to support the School response is helpful in ensuring that the FSAC have all necessary information with which to make a fair decision on each case.
+School responses should be factual and should clearly outline the Board of Examiners decision, provide a response to the grounds for appeal and address any other issues raised by the student.
+Evidence to support the School response is helpful in ensuring that the FSAC have all the necessary information with which to make a fair decision on each case and should be uploaded to Queen's Portal for consideration alongside the School Response.

-The School response, and appended evidence, is combined with the student appeal documentation and sent to the FSAC for consideration.
+The student's appeal documentation, School response and all supporting evidence, is then sent to the FSAC for consideration.

-Students will receive a copy of the School response and any accompanying documents.
+Students will be able to access a copy of the School response and any accompanying documents via Queen's Portal.
 Therefore, in line with GDPR requirements, it is imperative that the School should redact any information which should not be disclosed to the student (e.g. the names of other students in the minutes of meetings of Boards of Examiners or emails).
 Any such detail included within the School response is likely to constitute a data breach.

 -